-McCartney was the only Beatle to perform on Martha My Dear.
-On this day he first recorded a guide vocal and piano part in a single take, onto which drums were overdubbed during the middle section.
+On this day McCartney first recorded a guide vocal and piano part in a single take, onto which drums were overdubbed during the middle section.

 From 6-9pm seven session musicians recorded parts for Honey Pie at Trident.
 They were saxophonists Dennis Walton, Ronald Chamberlain, Jim Chester, Rex Morris and Harry Klein, and clarinetists Raymond Newman and David Smith.

 Between 9pm and midnight a different set of musicians performed George Martin's arrangement for Martha My Dear.
 They were violinists Bernard Miller, Dennis McConnell, Lou Sofier and Les Maddox; viola players Leo Birnbaum and Henry Myerscough; cellists Reginald Kilbey and Frederick Alexander, trumpeters Leon Calvert, Stanley Reynolds and Ronnie Hughes; French horn player Tony Tunstall; trombonist Ted Barker; and tuba player Alf Reece.
 Leon Calvert also added a flugelhorn part after the main overdub had been completed.